A primer on managing your company’s finances, books, and filing year-end taxes.

 The two most common financial statements are your Profit & Loss Statement (also known as a P&L or income statement) and your Balance Sheet.
 These are useful for communicating financial information about your business and are also necessary to file your year-end taxes.

-Profit & Loss Statement is a financial document that reports the financial performance of a business over a range of time by summarizing its revenues and expenses.
+A Profit & Loss Statement is a financial document that reports the financial performance of a business over a range of time by summarizing its revenues and expenses.
 This statement lists all of the sales made and expenses incurred during an accounting period.

 A Balance Sheet is a statement that summarizes a business’s assets, liabilities, and equity at a specific point in time.
 It serves as a snapshot of the company and provides insight into what the company owes, is owed, and any investments.